 If your app requires environment variables, such as the app’s URL or database connection strings, you can define them in this section.
 These can be runtime and build time environment variables.
 We also provide several app-specific dynamic environment variables that the app can reference.
 App-level variables can be accessed by all resources in your app.

-On the Environment screen, click the corresponding Edit link to specify app-level or resource-specific environment variables.
+In the App-level environment variables box, click the corresponding Edit link to specify app-level or component-level environment variables.
 Click the Encrypt checkbox to obscure the variable’s values from all build, deployment, and application logs.

-In the Region field, select a datacenter region for the app to reside in.
+Click Edit beside the Region field to specify app’s datacenter region.
 For performance purposes, it is best to select the region geographically closest to the app’s user base.

 You cannot select a region for static sites.
 Static resources are served on DigitalOcean’s global CDN.